-Apprenticeship assessment focuses on what and how an apprenticeship programme is contributing to the development of knowledge, skills and behaviours of learners.
+Apprenticeship assessment focuses on what and how an apprenticeship programme contributes to the development of learners' knowledge, skills and behaviours.

-The purpose of an apprenticeship programme assessment plan is to facilitate continuous programme level improvement.
+The purpose of an apprenticeship programme assessment plan is to facilitate continuous programme-level improvement.
 Programme assessment plans provide organisations with a clear understanding of how the apprenticeship programme is assessed.
-This means organisations will have a clear understanding of what is being measured and when.
+This means organisations will clearly understand what is being measured and when.
 It also sets out who will collect the data and how the results will be used.

 From an OfSTED perspective, it also supports the setting out of the curriculum intent.
 Organisations can identify what learners are expected to know and be able to do and why.

 Apprenticeship assessment plans will help organisations ensure that their learners are ready for endpoint assessment as they will have achieved the necessary standards.

 Assessment plans clearly define the outcomes learners are expected to demonstrate as a result of the programme.
 Plans also show the alignment of course curricula to the stated programme outcomes, describe how the outcomes will be assessed and outline how results will be used.

 Assessment plans are used to know if learners are developing the knowledge and skills expected as part of the standard.
 Assessment activities will show organisations what is working well and what needs improvement.

 An assessment plan needs to have knowledge, skills and behaviour standards.
 This is what learners are expected to know and be able to do by the end of the programme.

 Organisations then need to consider the assessment strategy to determine how learners are meeting the learning and skills expectations.